 An early start

 An average day starts well before the morning list is due to begin.
 This is for two reasons.
 Not only do I have the day’s case papers to read but also have to deal with ‘paper orders’ known as ‘boxwork’.
-These are orders made in the absence of parties such as directions for the conduct of a case, dealing with enforcement of judgments, considering whether to allow petitions for divorce or judicial separation to go ahead to the pronouncement of decrees and determining applications for adjournments of hearings and considering online financial consent orders.
+These are orders made in the absence of parties such as directions for the conduct of a case, dealing with enforcement of judgments, determining applications for adjournments of hearings and considering online financial consent orders.

 My caseload will often depend on what day of the week it is.
-Tuesdays and, occasionally, Wednesdays tend to be family business days so I could be dealing with interim ancillary relief hearings (these cases concern the division of assets and maintenance on the breakdown of marriage and the interim hearings involve ascertaining the issues, giving procedural directions, indicating how the parties might settle and encouraging them to settle), children directions appointments (concerning disputes over the welfare of a child) as well as a large number of decrees of divorce and judicial separation to pronounce.
+Tuesdays and, occasionally, Wednesdays tend to be family business days so I could be dealing with interim financial remedy hearings (these cases concern the division of assets and maintenance on the breakdown of marriage and the interim hearings involve ascertaining the issues, giving procedural directions, indicating how the parties might settle and encouraging them to settle) and children directions appointments (concerning disputes over the welfare of a child).

-Every couple of weeks or so we have conciliation appointments when we have the services of a court ‘welfare officer’ to assist parties in trying to resolve their differences in disputes about children without the need for the court to make the final decision.
+Every couple of weeks or so we have directions appointments when we have the services of a Cafcass Officer to assist parties in trying to resolve their differences in disputes about children without the need for the court to make the final decision.
 And then there are the family cases where there has been no settlement and which must be tried.
 These can take one or two days to be heard – sometimes longer.

 Landlords and tenants